-The long-term liabilities consist primarily of a portion of the personnel obligations for compensated absences and worker's compensation, as well as an accrual for contingent financial aid liabilities.
+The long-term liabilities consist primarily of a portion of the personnel obligations for compensated absences and worker's compensation.
 In addition, a loan from the State of Massachusetts related to the energy and water efficiency projects, to be repaid by anticipated savings, was put into effect.
-This loan is for \$9.6MM, to be repaid over 20 years, at an interest rate of 3.0%, starting January of 2020.
+This loan is for \$9.8 million, to be repaid over 20 years, at an interest rate of 3.0%, starting January of 2020.